MG's second full-electric model is this MG5 EV compact estate. Jonathan Crouch takes a look.

 Cost of Ownership

-Earlier we mentioned this car's 214 mile WLTP-rated driving range (51 miles more than a ZS EV) - which rises to 276 miles on the WLTP city cycle.
-The Long Range version can travel for up to 250 miles - and has the advantage that it can charge at up to 100kW.
+Earlier we mentioned this car's 250 mile WLTP-rated driving range (23 miles less than a ZS EV) - which rises to 334 miles on the WLTP city cycle.
+The Long Range version has the advantage that it can charge at up to 100kW.
 Charging any MG5 EV is straightforward thanks to its combined CCS and Type 2 port, mounted within the front grille for easy access from either side of the car.
 The CCS plug is an enhanced version of the Type 2 plug, with two additional power contacts for the purposes of quick charging and supports AC and DC charging power.
-Featuring rapid charging capability, the car can charge from 0-80% in 50 minutes from a 50kW charging station (if you can find one).
-At home, the car can recharge itself using a standard 7KW wallbox in around eight and a half hours.
-That's two and a half hours longer than is needed by a ZS EV but overnight charging should still be easy.
+Featuring rapid charging capability, the car can charge from 10-80% in 40 minutes from a 100kW charging station (if you can find one).
+At home, the car can recharge itself using a standard 7KW wallbox in around nine and a half hours.
+That's an hour shorter than is needed by a ZS EV and overnight charging should be easy.
 In emergencies, the car can also be charged via a standard 3-pin plug.
-The 52.2kWh battery pack is managed by MG's Intelligent Battery Temperature Control system and insulated from external temperature variations so that it can deliver the optimum power and range whatever the weather.
+The 61.1kWh battery pack is managed by MG's Intelligent Battery Temperature Control system and insulated from external temperature variations so that it can deliver the optimum power and range whatever the weather.
 As with all MG models, you also get one of the longest fully transferable warranties in its class, a 7 year/80,000-mile package being standard across all variants.
 Rivals such as SsangYong, Hyundai and Toyota only provide 5 years.
-Users will benefit from 0% Benefit-in-Kind tax during the 2020-21 tax year, or 1% in 2021-22.
-Insurance is group 32D.
+Users will benefit from 1% Benefit-in-Kind tax during the 2022-23 tax year.
+Insurance is group 27A.

-As MG's sales grow, its model range widens.
-The brand's last family-sized model that wasn't a crossover was the MG6, a car that struggled to find any sort of sales traction at all in the UK market.
-This MG5 has much more to recommend it for sensible family folk wanting to take the plunge into full-EV motoring.
-For the price of a planet polluting mid-range Focus or Astra estate, you could have one of these, a car just as practical with zero tailpipe emissions and a model that you could run without ever having to visit a filling station again.
+Here, maybe just maybe, is the market's most sensible family car.
+You'd have to be free from the affliction of badge snobbery to consider it and have no particular interest in the joy of driving.
+But if that doesn't bother you, then an MG5 EV might have plenty to recommend it as an ownership proposition if your next family car simply must be an EV.
+For the price of a planet polluting mid-range Focus or Astra estate, you could have one of these, a car just as practical but offering zero tailpipe emissions and a model that you could run without ever having to visit a filling station again.
 Makes you think doesn't it?